nithom/nextcloud-collabora-env/README.md

   docker ps # find out the ID of the container docker restart <id>
   ~~~
-* When restarting an existing Vagrant box, it may happen that the compose setup does not
+* When there are problems with the compose setup, it may help to start with a
-  work anymore.
-If this is the case, simply use `docker-compose down` to stop
+  fresh environment.
+To do so, use `docker-compose down` to stop everything,
-  everything, and then remove the `nextcloud-*` folders before starting again.
+  and then remove the `nextcloud-*` folders before starting again.
+* In some cases, the Collabora container crashes.
+It seems like this happens
+  when you try to access it before the startup has finished.
+Restarting the
+  compose setup helped so far.